Cortinarius beeverorum: Distribution and habitat

-Cortinarius beeverorum is ectomycorrhizal, typically associated with Nothofagus.
+Cortinarius beeverorum is ectomycorrhizal, typically associated with southern beech (Nothofagus).
 This fungus typically appears in autumn.
-Although it prefers southern beech forests, it has sometimes been found near tea trees.
+Although it prefers southern beech forests, it has sometimes been found near tea trees (Leptospermum).

 It has been recorded 26 times across eight different locations, with an estimated range of about 196,000 km2 and an occupied area of roughly 76 km2.
-Within New Zealand, its occurrence spans both the North and South Island.
+Its occurrence spans both the North and South Island.

 Evolution

 Bayesian inference and maximum parsimony analyses placed Cortinarius beeverorum in a clade closely related to an undescribed truffle-like species from Tasmania and to Cortinarius dulciolens.

 Its evolution into the current truffle-like form likely occurred to facilitate spore dispersal by animals rather than wind, a shift typically considered irreversible due to specialised adaptations for animal attraction and consumption.

 In context of New Zealand, with no endemic land mammals, dispersal would have primarily occurred through birds.
 Fossilised moa droppings containing Cortinarius spores confirm the ecological importance of bird-mediated fungal dispersal in ancient New Zealand forests.

-At the same time, the fungus's bright coloration likely evolved to attract visually oriented bird species, such as the threatened kākāpō (Strigops habroptilus) and the extinct moa.
+At the same time, the fungus's bright colouration likely evolved to attract visually oriented bird species, such as the threatened kākāpō (Strigops habroptilus) and the extinct moa.